Jerrywang1109NTU/YOLO_dataset_preprocess/README.md

 </p>

-### random* files: to generate the dataset in which the labels are chosen according to parity
+### Random Prefix Files: to generate the dataset in which the labels are chosen according to parity
 - Firstly, the labels are chosen randomly from the lebel dataset that contains all labels of bright or gray (with suffix _all in dataset_labels), and the according label groups are generated in txt file with same prefix and different suffix, meaning same id but different batches.
 In this part, one can change the parameters w_l and h_l to control the w and h of the label box.
 Also, the number of bright and gray boxes, distance between boxes, and number of batches of label groups can be modified.

 - Secondly, the unmodified images (from dataset_unmod/data_unenh_pruned) are modified according to the labels chosen, where the label positions are replaced with patches (from patches_texture) of background pixels.
 One can change the parameters w_g and h_b to control the size of the patches.